microsoft/ImagineCup/README.md

-## Welcome to the Training Content for the Imagine Cup Competition!
+## Welcome to the Training for the Imagine Cup Competition!

 ![1200x628_ImagineCup2022_FB_Banner_Black_20yrs_B](https://user-images.githubusercontent.com/87670464/133935325-0cdcdfa1-8277-4892-99a3-7d3e089a0b8e.png)